datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 .. importantnote:: Generate a GitHub token

-   GitHub `deprecated user-password authentication <https://developer.github.com/changes/2020-02-14-deprecating-password-auth>`_ supports authentication via personal access token only.
+   GitHub `deprecated user-password authentication <https://developer.github.com/changes/2020-02-14-deprecating-password-auth>`_ and instead supports authentication via personal access token.
    To ensure successful authentication, don't supply your password, but create a personal access token at `github.com/settings/tokens <https://github.com/settings/tokens>`_ [#f6]_ instead, and either

    * supply the token with the argument ``--github-login <TOKEN>`` from the command line,